Nontrivial constitutive laws and unified structures in constrained BF theory: Unified structures

 In non-Abelian theory, $[\lambda_{\Der*B},*B]=\lambda_{\Der*B}\wedge*B - *B\wedge\lambda_{\Der*B}\neq0$ persists as a background structure, while $F=-{*\Der\lambda_{\Der*B}}$ becomes a constraint on the field strength as it is not generically true.
 Therefore, this type of weaker constitutive law can be dismissed as physically unviable.

-As another nontrivial option it is tempting to attempt a spontaneous breaking to the physical constitutive law.
+As another nontrivial option it is tempting to attempt what could be called a ``spontaneous'' breaking to the physical constitutive law.
 This must necessarily extend from the standard understanding, where spontaneous symmetry breaking only applies to global Lie group (and suitably generalized, e.g.~higher form) symmetries, while the constitutive law is a functional identification.
-Specifically, as will be illustrated, the issue is not that it is difficult to construct potentials where the constitutive law between $B$ and $F$ is degenerate or not unique (so a particular choice can be called ``spontaneous''), but rather that any obvious candidate will introduce back-reaction from field strength terms, which cannot be physically taken as a background.
+So, the aim is to devise a potential with a nontrivial structure of the minima, where the physical constitutive law $B=\kappa(A)$ would be one possible solution to the following $B$-equations of motion, in addition to other, presumably nonphysical solutions.
+As the $B$-field is to be auxiliary, it should be eliminated from the list of dynamical variables: in~\eqref{eq:1stYM}, this can be done immediately through Gaussian integration.
+However, for a set of multiple zeros, another choice (``breaking'') is required, similar to a ``spontaneous'' process.
+However, it should be emphasized that this is also the extent of similarity to spontaneous symmetry breaking in the usual sense, as it is not any obvious Lie group symmetry that is broken.
+Altogether classically, mathematically we will try to construct $B$-potentials with multiple nontrivial solutions, but without introducing additional (Lagrange multiplier) fields, while physically, this choice corresponds to choosing the constitutive law and actually defining the dynamics of the gauge theory, e.g.~in electromagnetic terms fixing details of charge conservation, light cone structure and wave propagation~\cite{Hehl_Obukhov:2003}.
+But more specifically, as will be illustrated, the issue is not that it is difficult to construct potentials where the constitutive law between $B$ and $F$ is degenerate or not unique (so a particular choice can be called ``spontaneous''), but rather that any obvious candidate will introduce back-reaction from field strength terms, which cannot be physically taken as a background.
 The issue is that the constitutive law minimum is dynamical, in the sense that it should relate two dynamical quantities $B$ and $F$, while interpreting $B$ as the gauge excitation is only sensible when it is the dual to the field strength $F$, thus fixing the $B\wedge F$ term.

 It is not difficult to position $B-*F$ at the minimum of some polynomial potential when forgoing BF theory.
 Consider the $\mathfrak{g}$-valued 2-form $b$.
-As the basic field is an antisymmetric tensor $b_{ab}$ in 4 dimensions, there is greater variety in contracting a quartic term, cf.~all the contractions in $b_{i_1}{}^{j_1} b_{i_2}{}^{j_2} b_{i_3}{}^{j_3} b_{i_4}{}^{j_4}$ and all combinations of $*$ and $\wedge$.
+As the basic field is an antisymmetric tensor $b_{ab}$ in 4 dimensions, there is greater variety in contracting a quartic term, cf.~all the contractions in $b_{i_1}{}^{j_1} b_{i_2}{}^{j_2} b_{i_3}{}^{j_3} b_{i_4}{}^{j_4}$ and all combinations of $*$, $\lrcorner$ and $\wedge$.
 But the most obvious quartic potential is

 where

 neglecting other combinations like $(b\wedge b)(*(b\wedge b))$.
 The potential extremizes at

 The specific behaviour depends on the particular choice of $\mu_1$ and $\mu_2$, while $B$ and $F$ can be inserted through Lagrange multipliers.
 Unfortunately, neither case of~\eqref{eq:quartic_constitutive} is satisfactory.
 Positioning the constitutive law at either minimum would respectively require the constraints